Darab-gif/Darab-gif/README.md

 - 🌱 I’m currently learning more on Redux and NextJs.

-- 👯 I’m looking to collaborate on Frontend Developer Role and Patnership with Fellow Developers...
+- 👯 I’m looking for Interns and to collaborate on Frontend Developer Role and Patnership with Fellow Developers...

 - 💬 Ask me about anything on Frontend Development.